paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

     end
     config network
         edit 1
-            set prefix 10.0.1.0 255.255.255.0 # Whatver spoke subnets that you want to advertise; not a summary address or default-route next
+            set prefix 10.0.1.0 255.255.255.0 # Whatever spoke subnets that you want to advertise; not a summary address or default-route next
         edit 2
-            set prefix <ipv4 network> # Whatver spoke subnets that you want to advertise; not a summary address or default-route next
+            set prefix <ipv4 network> # Whatever spoke subnets that you want to advertise; not a summary address or default-route next
     end
 end